Islandnator/islandnator.github.io/README.md

 	afford nicer vehicles some day is definitly a goal of mine.<p>

 	<p>With a degree in programming, and IT certifications, I aspire to work in the IT career field as a Full Stack Web Developer or perhaps a DevOps
 	(Developer Operations).
-Network Admistrator and IT Support Specialists are also good careers to I am exploring.
-The great
+Network Admistrator and IT Support Specialists are also good careers I am exploring.
+The great aspect of these careers in my opinion is work autonomy giving you the freedom to work remotely and set your own hours.
+You can also freelance as a programmer/developer.
+The oppotunities for career advancement and increasing pay presents the ideal job for me to pursue.<p>